Long Lake Association and Long Lake Foundation Partner to Deploy Benthic Mat Pilot Project

 Eurasian Watermilfoil Treatment Dates:

-Our Lake Management Committee will be treating various sites for Eurasian Watermilfoil on June 20, 2023, and July 18, 2023.
+Our Lake Management Committee will be treating various sites for Eurasian Watermilfoil the dates are June 25, 2024 and July 30, 2024.
 Riparian homeowners will be notified directly if treatment is in front of their property.
 Please stay a safe distance from our treatment boats during treatment.

 Thank you in advance!